 May also be called: Broken Tooth; Knocked-Out Tooth

-A primary tooth injury is an injury or damage to a secondary or permanent tooth.
+A secondary tooth injury is an injury or damage to a secondary or permanent tooth.
 Permanent teeth are also called "adult" teeth.

 More to Know